 We want you to enjoy learning bridge, so our classes are relaxed, friendly and hopefully amusing.
 Every class focuses on practical exercises so there's plenty of time to get to know the other students and try things out for yourself.
-We publish a course book to mirror the course and present questions on each topic.

 You don't need a partner for lessons or practice play.

 Here are some more reasons to choose us.

 To book or enquire email me at email@example.com giving your name, phone number, the lesson you would like attend and whether you've played bridge.
 No experience of card or partner is needed.

 Nigel Jones, Principal, MA (Cantab)

 Nigel Jones is an EBU Accredited Teacher and Premier Master who was taught bridge at King's College Cambridge back in 1988.
 He became coach of the college bridge team and played regularly for Cambridge University.
 After leaving with a first in Chemistry he played at Cambridge Bridge Club and qualified for the National Swiss Teams final two years running.
 After a few years out of the game due to family commitments, he's become a regular at bridge clubs in the Purley area and founded Surrey School of Bridge after a career in finance.